 You will have the ability to use three grace days throughout the semester, and at most two per programming assignment (since assignments are not accepted beyond two days late).
 Using a grace day will negate the 25% point penalty for one day of late submission, but will not allow you to submit more than two days late.

 Please plan accordingly.
 You will not be able to recover a grace day if you decide to work late and your score was not sufficiently higher.
 Grace days are automatically applied to the first instances of late submissions, and are non-refundable.
 For example, if an assignment is due on a Friday and you make a submission on Saturday, you will automatically use a grace day, regardless of whether you perform better or not.
 Be sure to test your code before submitting, especially with late submissions, in order to avoid wasting grace days.

 Keep track of the time if you are working up until the deadline.
 Submissions become late after the set deadline, even by 1 minute.
 Keep in mind that submissions will close 48 hours after the original deadline and you will no longer be able to submit your code after that time.

 There will be one midterm exam during the semester and one 3-hour final exam during finals week.
 The midterm exam is worth 20% of your grade.
 The final exam is worth 40% of your grade.
 If you have taken the midterm exam and score higher on the final exam, then the final exam score will replace your midterm score.
 I reserve the right to change the scaling of the exams.
-A weighted average of your written assignments and final exam (0.3 * written percentage + 0.7 * final exam percentage) must exceed 50% or you will receive a grade of F in the course.
+You must receive a passing final exam score (50% orhigher) or you will receive a grade of F in the course.